dahlia-lib/dahlia-rs/README.md

 fn main() {
   let dahlia = Dahlia::new().with_auto_depth();

-  // Print "Hello, world!" in green bold with "world" underlined let formatted = dahlia.convert("&2&lHello, &nworld!");
+  // Print "Hello, world!" in green bold with "world!" underlined let formatted = dahlia.convert("&2&lHello, &nworld!");

   // Convenience macro to print text with println! like syntax